 Lever Locked Chests

-Sometimes, you will come across Lever Locked Chests and you must pull all the levers until you find out the correct combination to open it.
+Sometimes, you will come across Lever Locked Chests and you must pull all the levers until you find out the correct combination.
+There are only 16 possible combinations.
 Opening the chest grants you one Anima Cell.

 As players make their way through the dungeon, they will obtain powerful upgrades exclusive to the activity to help them meet the continually increasing challenge.